First Notes

 The Insight

 Fans spend billions on music.
 They've never been asked to fund where it begins.
-The real unlock wasn't nostalgia — it was origin.
-Every song people love started somewhere before it was great.
-A first classroom.
-A first instrument.
-A first terrible recording that only existed because someone was given space to fail.
-The insight: music fans are already in the habit of financially supporting the artists they love.
+Every song people love started somewhere before it was great — A first classroom, first instrument, first rough draft on the way to becoming a masterpiece.
+Music fans are already in the habit of financially supporting the artists they love.
 They pay for streaming, concerts, merch.
 What they've never been shown is the direct line between that fandom and the school programs that made those artists possible.
-The giving gap wasn't apathy — it was invisibility.
+The giving gap wasn't apathy, it was invisibility.
 No one had ever closed the loop for them.
-The secondary realization: in an era of AI-generated everything, rough human recordings aren't embarrassing artifacts.
-They're proof of something irreplaceable — the messy, nonlinear process of actually learning something.
-That's what's disappearing from schools.
-And that's what music uniquely makes visible.

 (03)